Seiya Suzuki Player Props: Cubs vs. Cardinals

 Seiya Suzuki At The Plate

-- Suzuki is batting .259 with three doubles, a triple, a home run and nine walks.
+- Suzuki has three doubles, a triple, a home run and 11 walks while batting .253.

-- He has hit a long ball in one of 22 games, and in 1.1% of his plate appearances.
+- He has gone deep in one of 24 games, and in 1% of his plate appearances.

-- In eight games this season, Suzuki has picked up an RBI, with more than one RBI once.
+- Suzuki has driven in a run in eight games this year (33.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.